Or the ghost, depending on how you wish to phrase it.

 The media is never interested only to the extent that they can arrange a gotcha.

-You know, one of the greatest casualties of this whole thing is a public impression that has been created, which is this that Indiana is filled with businesses that will not serve gay people.
+You know, one of the greatest casualties of this whole thing is a public impression that has been created, which is this, that Indiana is filled with businesses that will not serve gay people.

-Indiana just loaded with them, just loaded with them.
+Indiana just loaded with them.

 That's why we need to be vigilant.

-And the fact of the matter is the media, in order to find some of these businesses, practically have to go walking down the street knocking on doors.
+And the fact of the matter is, the media, in order to find some of these businesses, practically have to go walking down the street knocking on doors because it's not an issue.

 If there is an issue, it is the other way around.